-While Yu and colleagues also observed good and poor predictive performance with random and balanced subsets, respectively (Yu, et al., 2010), this analysis clarifies that the predictive performance estimated with random subsets is the genuine one, demonstrating that poor predictive performance estimated with balanced subsets can not be taken as evidence supporting that protein sequence features are hardly informative for predicting PPIs, because predictive performance estimated with balanced subsets fails to generalize to the population level.
+While Yu et al. (2010b) also observed good and poor predictive performance with random and balanced subsets, respectively, this analysis clarifies that the predictive performance estimated with random subsets is the genuine one, demonstrating that poor predictive performance estimated with balanced subsets cannot be taken as evidence supporting that protein sequence features are hardly informative for predicting PPIs, because predictive performance estimated with balanced subsets fails to generalize to the population level.